Object-ions/piglatin/README.md

-// 1. take the sentence and store its words in a array
+// 1. take the sentence and store individual words in a new array
-// 2. break every word into [letters]
+// 2. break every word in the arrays  into [letters]
 // 3. each word of the array and do this:
     // a. break the word into leters (array)
     // b. add first element in the array and .psh it to the end of the arry